shuricksumy/docker-wgdashboard/README.md

 ##  This is a docker builder for the project [**WGDashboard**](https://github.com/donaldzou/WGDashboard)

-> [!NOTE]
-> - After the very first run need to restart docker to replace all env vars !

 > [!TIP]
 > - This example will be reachable on http(s)://your_host:10086/wgdashboard
 > - Or using traeifk as proxy can be reachable https://your_public_host/wgdashboard